Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: Entanglement of a Bosonic Harmonic System

 The explicit forms of the operators $\hat{A}_i$ and $\hat{A}^\dagger_i$ are given by \eqref{eq:op_A} and \eqref{eq:op_A_dag}, respectively.
 The modular Hamiltonian $\hat{H}_M$ describes a free theory.
-It is a matter of algebra to show that the modular Hamiltonian $H_M$ may be written as a differential operator in the form
+It is a matter of algebra to show that it may be written as a differential operator in the form

 where the matrices $\tilde{K}$ and $\tilde{V}$ are defined as

 Using \eqref{eq:eig_normalization} and \eqref{eq:beta_decomposition}, it turns out that the matrices $\tilde{K}$ and $\tilde{V}$ read

 The above expressions assume a much simpler form in terms of the matrix $M$, defined in \eqref{eq:mat_M_definition}, namely